 years and years,

-some day i’ll slowly die.
+one day i’ll slowly die

 but at least for now,